TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 #### Building a Pre-trained Image Classifier Docker Image
-In this workshop we will be working with an pre-trained image classifier based on Tensoflow.
+In this workshop we will be working with a pre-trained image classifier based on Tensoflow.
 Our first step will be to build a Docker image containing the image classifier software.

 We have a Python script that performs the work of actually calling Tensorflow and classifying image.
 Our goal is to show how one would package that into a Docker image for computational portability and reproducibility.

+You can delete or override your previous Dockerfile, because now we will need a different one.
 Open a file called Dockerfile in the text editor of your choice and work through the following steps.

-##### Step 1.
+##### Task 1.
 Descend from the official Tensflow image
 For this app, we will need Tensorflow.
 Fortunately, there is an image maintained by the Tensorflow project that has everything we need!
-The image is `tensorflow/tensorflow:1.5.0-py3`.
+The image is `tensorflow/tensorflow:1.5.0-py3`

 Add a line to your Dockerfile to start your image with this image as a base.

-##### Step 2.
+##### Task 2.
 Install app requirements
 For this app, we need to install the `requests` package (a python package dependency) using the Python package manager `pip`.
 If you aren't familiar with `pip`  just know that the package can be installed by running the following command in the shell
 ```